 Cabinet III-Personal Objects

 As the whole project evolved, the theme of the journey and of what it means to emigrate became key motifs.
-I was struck by the efforts and logistics of transporting Freud’s collection of antiquities from Vienna to London and as a means of mirroring that and embedding the fact that my work itself would travel to Vienna and London, wanted to make a set of travelling cases which both appeared functional as well as objects in their own right within the exhibition.
+I was struck by the efforts and logistics of transporting Freud’s collection of antiquities from Vienna to London and as a means of mirroring that and embedding the fact that my work itself would travel to Vienna and London, I made a set of travelling cases which both appeared functional as well as objects in their own right.

 Cabinet I contains paper casts of all the 3D printed objects from Freud’s desk.
 They are laid out formally as if in a visual inventory.
-My intention was through the cast, to suggest the absence of the object.
-On the opposite side of the case, a paper cast of the figure of the Soothsayer, which sat on a separate small table along with his travelling alarm clock.
+My intention, through the cast, is to suggest the absence of the objects themselves.
+On the opposite side of the case, a paper cast of the figure of the Soothsayer, which sat on a separate small table next to his desk..
 Here the figure is present and set into the cast.
 The Soothsayer was apparently one of Freud’s favourite objects, posed in the act of listening, a constant reminder of Freud’s elevation of the role of listening within psychoanalysis.

 Cabinet II includes an empty lattice cage in the shape of a coat, with just a hanger remaining inside, like a cage where the bird has flown.
-Opposite, the bookwork Temporarily Accessioned which includes the documentation of the action leading to the x-raying of the coat.
+Opposite, the bookwork Temporarily Accessioned which includes the documentation of the action leading to the x-raying of the coat is presented.

-,, like a suitcase, contains more personal objects that I imagined Freud might have gathered together for his journey, a kind of overnight bag which includes amongst other things, a shirt, toothbrush, a book, one of his antiquities and a boiled egg which I learnt he had eaten along with a glass of vermouth for breakfast on the morning before leaving Vienna for good.
+Cabinet III,, like a suitcase, contains more personal objects that I imagined Freud might have gathered together for his journey, a kind of overnight bag which includes amongst other things, a shirt, toothbrush, a book, one of his antiquities and a boiled egg which I learnt he had eaten along with a glass of vermouth for breakfast on the morning before leaving Vienna for good.
 All the objects are cast in either white plaster or resin.

 Additional works